joandrsn/linux-touchpad-osx-article/osx_scroll.md

 xf86-input-libinput converts what libinput outputs into something that X11 understands.

 ## x11
+This is where it starts to get interesting.
 The X server is quite old and some developers seem to dislike it a lot.
 Some speculate that wayland is a better way to move forward.
-But the fact is that currently not all applications support wayland
+But the fact is that currently not all applications support wayland.

 ## But wait, I dont want to know this, I just want features.
 Well all of this depend on the applications understanding this